beanbeanjuice/back-to-the-jungle/developer_logs/William.md

 ## May 28, 2023
 * Created log files for each of the members.
 Hopefully this can help everyone keep track of everything and give themselves notes/what they are currently thinking.
+* I renamed the `SampleScene` to `Gameplay` to be more consistent as well as make sure everything will not cause issues in the future.